 Medicare Beneficiary Quality Improvement Project (MBQIP) activities are focused on the four different quality domains.
 Building and maintaining the participation of all critical access hospitals (CAHs) in MBQIP through these sets of quality measurement and reporting activities are required.

-Georgia Flex utilizes the Institute for Healthcare Improvement (IHI) “Breakthrough Collaborative” model for technical support for CAH implementation of core components of the Rural Hospital Antibiotic Stewardship program.
+For a second year, the Georgia Flex Program will utilize the Institute for Healthcare Improvement (IHI) “Breakthrough Collaborative” model for technical support for CAH implementation of core components of the Rural Hospital Antibiotic Stewardship program.

 Program Area: Support for Financial and Operational Improvement

-The Georgia Flex Program utilizes a subcontractor to implement the Financial and Operational Program Area.
-In this third year of the Flex Program, the contractor will focus on measuring current practice and the impact of technical assistance.
-Activities include:
+The Georgia Flex Program utilizes Georgia Southern University Center for Public Health Practice and Research and College of Business Administration to implement the Financial and Operational Program Area.
+In this fourth year of funding, the contractor will focus on Strategic Planning and continued Lean Six Sigma Green Belt Certification support for measuring current practice and the impact of technical assistance.

 Program Area: Support for Population Health Management and Emergency Medical Services Integration